agraef/apcmini/koala-sampler.md

 ### Note and Drum Modes

 The note and drum modes of the APC mini mk2 are also supported.
-Note mode (SHIFT+NOTE) works as usual (see the APC mini manual for details) and comes in handy when playing a sample in key mode.
+Note mode (SHIFT+NOTE) works as usual (see the APC mini manual for details) and comes in handy when playing a sample in Koala's keyboard mode.
 Pressing SHIFT+NOTE again exits note mode.

 In drum mode (SHIFT+DRUM) the pads change to a layout which shows all 4x4 sample grids from left to right and bottom to top, as follows: